[NI002] I do Know that Priscilla Sanders Owen had a hand in starting the Presbyterian Church in Highland Township in Greene County.

 E. Bland, his second cousin and stepsister to Mary E. Wood.
 Her mother

 was Rachel Mock, daughter of Elizabeth Owen Mock Goodwin.
-Three children:
+Three

 Truman, (M. Luna Owen, his third cousin).
 Luna's father was Ben Owen,